kyma-project/website/content/blog-posts/2023-02-09-release-notes-2.11/index.md

 Kiali was deprecated with Kyma 2.8 and removed with Kyma 2.11.
 If you want to continue using it, follow the steps in the [Kiali example](https://github.com/kyma-project/examples/tree/main/kiali) to deploy your custom Kiali.

 ### Tracing
-The tracing component was deprecated and will be removed with Kyma 2.14.
+The tracing component is deprecated and will be removed with Kyma 2.14.
 If you want to continue using Jaeger, follow the steps in the [Jaeger example](https://github.com/kyma-project/examples/tree/main/jaeger) to deploy your custom Jaeger.

 ## Telemetry